rh45-one/3DPrintCostCalc/README.md

    java -jar 3DPrintCostCalc.jar
    ```

+## Continuous Integration
+A GitHub Actions workflow (located in `.github/workflows/makefile.yml`) runs automatically on each push or pull request to the `main` branch.
+It checks out the code, installs Java, and executes the Make targets (compile, doc, jar) to verify everything builds successfully.

 ## Future Enhancements
+* **Web Version:** Creation of a web-based fork of the project.
 * **GUI Implementation:** Add a graphical interface for easier navigation.
 * **Additional Cost Factors:** Integrate advanced maintenance or labor costs as needed.